Shady-Selim/shady-selim.github.io/index.md

 # Shady Selim's Bio
 ([Twitter](https://twitter.com/dr_Shady_Selim)/[LinkedIn](https://www.linkedin.com/in/shadyselim)/[Slides/Presentations](https://www.slideshare.net/bagaa))

-Shady Selim's career background includes mobile development, project management, and development advocate experience, with a history of successfully leading global teams on high-profile projects for industry giants such as IBM and Facebook.
+Shady Selim's career background includes mobile development, project management, and development advocate experience, with a history of successfully leading global teams on high-profile projects for industry giants such as IBM.
 He's a highly skilled as a team lead, development manager, and CTO, and hold a M.Sc. in Business Information Technology from Middlesex University and a MBA from Cairo University.
-He's knowledgeable in many industry technologies including Android, Windows Phone 8x, iOS, Java, Kotlin, ASP .NET, Swift, jQuery, Angular JS, and JavaScript to develop application and design concepts.
+He's knowledgeable in many industry technologies including Android, Windows Phone 8x, iOS, Java, Kotlin, Flutter, ASP.NET, C#, VB.Net, VB Classic, PHP, Swift, jQuery, AngularJs, Action Script, and JavaScript to develop application and design concepts.

 Dedicated to elevating team performance through best-practice project management methods, his key focus is to exceed client and employer expectations on every project.
 He enjoys collaborating with clients, creative teams and production professionals to deliver design solutions for mobile development initiatives as well as website development that drives traffic, social media engagement, high response rates and customer-acquisition results.